akuryan/vsts.extensions/AzureCostsSaver/README.md

 This solution was required for Sitecore 9, which deploys 14 database

+## Version 2

+Fixes import of AzureRM modules on agent to use latest version; changes order of tag writing and actual down-/up- scaling; added retry feature for down-/up- scaling

 # Manual package preparation

 Install [nuget package CostsSaver-Azure.PowerShell](https://www.nuget.org/packages/CostsSaver-Azure.PowerShell/) in temp directory.
 Then copy psm1 files from ```tools``` folder of installed package to ```ps_modules\CostsSaver-Azure.PowerShell\```